Contact Home |Patents| |Lost Wax Casting| |Trademarks| |Air-conditioning Repair| |240Z Engine Rebuild|

 Yellow Onion – ½ onion Garlic – 4 cloves Oil – 2 tbs.

-Red Pepper Powder – 1 tbs.
-Black Pepper – 1/4 tsp.
+Red Pepper Powder – 1 tbs + Black Pepper – 1/4 tsp.

-Ground Cumin – 1 tsp.
-Diced Beef – half pound Beer – 1 can
+Ground Cumin – 1 tsp.+ Diced Beef – half pound Beer – 1 can

-Beans – 1 can Stewed Tomatoes - 1 can Chili Con Carne – 1 can
+Stewed Tomatoes - 1 can

 chilisaute.JPG (20301 bytes)